Sonny Pike

 Sonny Pike (born 1983) is an English former footballer who became famous at a young age for his talent, which saw him being compared to players regarded as among the greatest of all time, such as Diego Maradona and George Best.
-Despite his early promise, Pike left the game at the age of 18 without ever having played professionally.
+Despite his early promise, Pike left the match at the age of 18 without ever having played professionally.

-Early life
+Early life and football career

 Pike was born and raised in Enfield.
-He joined Enfield Colts at the age of 6, moving to Enfield F.C. at the age of 10.
+He joined Enfield Colts at the age of six, moving to Enfield F.C. at the age of ten.

-Career

 Pike received much publicity when he went on trial with Dutch club Ajax in 1995; though the club wanted to sign him, he returned to England to sign for Leyton Orient instead.
-A proposed move to Chelsea fell through, and he later went on trial with both Queens Park Rangers and Crystal Palace before signing with Stevenage Borough.
+During his time in the media spotlight, he featured in advertisements for Coca-Cola and McDonald's, attended awards ceremonies with leading footballers, and entertained the crowd before the 1996 Football League Cup final.
+He was due to move to Chelsea until he featured on a Channel 4 documentary titled Poaching & Coaching in May 1996, which made allegations of illegal payments and resulted in him being banned from representing any club for a year.
+He later went on trial with both Queens Park Rangers and Crystal Palace before signing with Stevenage Borough.
 He had a trial at Grimsby Town, before quitting football at the age of 18.

-There were reports in the media that he had a non-league career at clubs such as Barnet and Waltham Forest under an assumed name, or that he was playing in Dundee, but Pike has denied those reports.
+There were reports in the media that Pike had a non-league career at clubs such as Barnet and Waltham Forest under an assumed name, or was playing in Dundee, but he has denied those reports.